Skip to content

 18. Da Micro Osteria

-If you love authentic Italian food then Da Micro Osteria is just the right place for you to eat in Cork city.
-Although the menu may not be extensive you can tell it has been done with care and thought behind every dish.
-There is a monthly menu and you can also opt for a tasting experience menu if you like choosing either starter and main, main and dessert or all three courses.
-Dishes can also be gluten free or vegetarian on request.
+If you love authentic Italian food, then Da Micro Osteria is the right place to eat in Cork City.
+Although the menu may not be extensive, it has been carefully and thoughtfully prepared for every dish.
+There is a monthly menu, and you can also opt for a tasting experience menu if you like, choosing either starter and main, main and dessert or all three courses.
+Dishes can also be gluten-free or vegetarian on request.

 Location: 4 Bridge Street, Montenotte